 Professor of French

 Dr. Powers’ primary field of research is in contemporary literature of Québec.
-His publications explore the representation of animals, the ethics of meat consumption, hunting, and ecofeminism in works by Jean-François Beauchemin, Julien Gravelle, Marc Séguin, Gaétan Soucy, and Audrée Wilhelmy.
+His publications explore the representation of animals, ecofeminism, and the ethics of meat consumption and hunting in works by Jean-François Beauchemin, Julien Gravelle, Louis Hamelin, Marc Séguin, Gaétan Soucy, and Audrée Wilhelmy.
 His most recent publications include the following:

 “L’écoféminisme d’Audrée Wilhelmy: le “devenir-animal” de la femme dans Le Corps des bêtes (2017).”
 In Animal et animalité : Stratégies de représentation dans les littératures d’expression française.
 Eds.
 Sara Buekens et Julien Defraeye.
 Classiques Garnier.
 277-96.
 2022.